 So, make sure your air ducts are sealed correctly!

-Places where ducts leak the most are at joints and where ducts come together at the seams.
-Duct and foil tape becomes dried-out and therefore looses it sealing ability.
+Places, where ducts leak the most, are at joints and where ducts come together at the seams.
+Duct and foil tape becomes dried out and therefore loses it sealing ability.

 It’s best to seal your ducts with mastic.
 Mastic is a thick paste that is used on all types of ducts for a permanent seal.
 It is sold in caulk tubs and buckets.
 Mastic should be placed around all duct joints and seams over the foil or duct tape.